egelke/aarch64/01. HelloWorld/README.md

 ### Memory

-Registers alone aren't enough, you need memory.
+Registers alone aren't enough, you also need memory.
 But how do you address that memory in assembly?
-Via a register that contains the virtual address off course, but how do you get the address in that registry in the first place?
+Via a register that contains the virtual address of course.
+But how do you get the address in that registry in the first place?

 In the case of the __stack__ memory that is easy, via the _SP_ register, which comes pre-initialized.